-The date November 19th 2017 marked a historical milestone in the revival and spread of Buddhism in Southern India where a Buddhist Centre, Bouddha Dharamapithamu at Undrajavaram, West Godavari District, Andhra Pradesh was completed after three and the half years of laborious work in its construction.
+The date November 19th 2017 marked a historical milestone in the revival and spread of Buddhism in Southern India where a Buddhist Centre, Bouddha Dharmapithamu at Undrajavaram, West Godavari District, Andhra Pradesh was completed after three and the half years of laborious work in its construction.

-The construction of the Bouddha Dharamapithamu kick started with the foundation stone-laying ceremony on May 24th 2015 witnessed by many local and foreign monks, nuns, dignitaries and guests on this noble and auspicious event.
+The construction of the Bouddha Dharmapithamu kick started with the foundation stone-laying ceremony on May 24th 2015 witnessed by many local and foreign monks, nuns, dignitaries and guests on this noble and auspicious event.

-In order to maximise optimal usage of the Bouddha Dharamapithamu a soft opening ceremony was held on January 16th 2016 when the building was partially completed with two stories ready for occupancy.
+In order to maximise optimal usage of the Bouddha Dharmapithamu a soft opening ceremony was held on January 16th 2016 when the building was partially completed with two stories ready for occupancy.
 Six samanaras were adopted to provide linage to keep Buddhism alive in the Southern India vide this Centre.
 Today it has a total of thirteen samanaras.

 The cumulation of the preceding events climaxed with the grand opening of the Bouddha Dharamapithamu, which incidentally is also the tallest building in the vicinity, serves as a beacon in the propagation of Buddhism in this region of the country.

 It also serves as a resource centre for research and academic pursuits for scholars.
 Ironically, Buddhism originated in India some 2500 years ago had somewhat evaporated for the country of birth but flourished in many nations overseas.
 It is indeed a noble cause that could not come at a more opportune time for the establishment of the Centre for the revival of Buddhism.